bioinformatics-xu/AutoBorutaRF/README.md

 ## Computational procedure
 The computational procedure implemented in AutoBorutaRF is aimed to identify the genetic features responsible for drug response classification and predict the drug response.
 The procedure includes two steps:
 1. Selecting the genetic features
-2. Predicting the drug response.
+2. Predicting the drug response

 These two steps use AutoencoderBoruta.R and RandomForest.R functions respectively.